Server-side save and publish workflow

 - The user who made the change.

 This table might contain changes generated by the system.
-For example, if you add an event specification, the system automatically creates rules associated with the event specification, which will appear as unsaved changes in this table.
+For example, if you add an event specification, the system automatically creates rules associated with the event specification, which appears as unsaved changes in this table.

 If you’ve edited an item that was also updated in the latest published version, your changes will override those updates when you publish.
 This behavior occurs because the system prioritizes the most recent edits made in the current version.
 To avoid unintended consequences, review the Changes to be saved or Changes to be published table carefully and ensure that your updates align with the latest published changes.